 Ancient Mountains and Old Growth Forests

 The Great Smoky Mountains are among the oldest mountains in the world.
 An unbroken, 36-mile chain of ridges over 5,000 feet in elevation runs the length of the Great Smoky Mountains National Park.
-Visitors can enjoy spectacular views from the highest peak, Clingman's Dome, at an elevation of 6,642 feet.
+Visitors can enjoy spectacular views from the highest peak, Clingman’s Dome, at an elevation of 6,642 feet.
+Clingmans Dome is the highest point in the Great Smoky Mountains National Park, the third highest point in the east of the Mississippi, and provides one of the most scenic viewpoints in the United States.

 Nearly a quarter of the Great Smoky Mountains National Park is old-growth forest.
 The Park protects one of the largest blocks of deciduous, temperate, old-growth forest remaining on the continent.